systelab/systelab-components/README.md

 # systelab-components

-Library with common Systelab components to speed up our Angular developments.
+Library with common UI components to speed up Systelab Angular developments.
 You can take a look to the components in our showcase at https://systelab.github.io/systelab-components-dist/

 ## Installing the library